-For further flexibility, if you anticipate needing less insulin because of planned exercise, or more insulin because of a test or other stressor, you can override the default I:C and ISF settings right in the bolus delivery screen on your child’s pump.
-In this way, you can change the amount of insulin delivered in that one occurrence by bumping up (or down) the recommended dose.
+For further flexibility, if you anticipate needing less insulin because of planned exercise, or more insulin because of a test or other stressor, you can override the default I:C and ISF settings in the pump, changing the amount of insulin delivered in that one occurrence by bumping up (or down) the recommended dose.

 In addition, you always have the choice to bypass the Bolus Calculator, do the calculations yourself and deliver a chosen number of units of insulin (without having to enter a carb amount nor a current blood glucose reading).
 That is, you can use the pump as a high-tech insulin pen/syringe when and if you choose to do so.
 (Medtronic and Omnipod refer to this function as “Normal Bolus”; t:slim refers to it as a "Bolus Using Units"; YpsoPump as “Standard Bolus" in units.)